KieranBest/frameworks_and_languages_module/technical_report.md

 })
 ```

 This enables us to handle requests and provide the necessary response.
-For example, return the HTTP status code followed by the specific Item requested in the json format.
+For example, return the HTTP status code followed by the specific Item requested by the parameter in the json format.

 [Express.JS Middleware](https://expressjs.com/en/guide/using-middleware.html)
 [Middleware in Express JS](https://www.geeksforgeeks.org/middleware-in-express-js/#:~:text=js%20is%20a%20routing%20and,controller%20actions%20send%20the%20response)